 The Grand Mesa Water Conservancy District owns several reservoirs and a network of ditches to service agricultural users and municipal users including the Town of Orchard City and Cedaredge.
-It is requesting a loan to rehabilitate Peak Reservoir and Blanche Park.
+It is requesting a loan to rehabilitate Peak Reservoir and Blanche Park Reservoir.
 Both reservoirs are located in the Grand Mesa National Forest and have not been used in nearly 50 years.
 The District was awarded \$75,000 in Water Supply Reserve Fund (WSRF) Gunnison Basin Roundtable grant funds in March 2011.
 Peak Reservoir construction involved earthwork on the dam and new outlook works and was completed in 2015.
 Blanche Park reservoir work will be a complete rebuilding of the dam.
-Construction is expected to occur in the summer of 2017.
+This loan increase will help to cover cost increases from the delay in construction.
+Construction is expected to occur in the summer of 2020.